 The redesigned base was not only larger but it is now unglazed bisque.
 It’s an improvement but clearly did not solve the problem, especially with Encore (shown here) in which a single skate blade is expected to permanently support a figure that is not a simple narrow vertical.
-That was rather…optimistic.
+That was rather, shall we say,…optimistic.

 Even Figure Eight, which is better balanced, has had her problems; notice the dark replacement glue on this one as well.

-This photo shows A Star Is Born on the first base design next to Figure Eight on the later one.
-It’s no surprise that the first base was abandoned during production (though it’s unclear exactly when) and replaced by a different.
-Notice the very obvious reattachment of A Star Is Born; Cybis glue usually does not turn orange like this.
+This photo shows A Star Is Born on the original base design next to Figure Eight on the later one.
+It’s no surprise that the first base was abandoned during production (though it’s unclear exactly when) and replaced by a different type.
+Notice the very obvious reattachment of A Star Is Born; original Cybis glue usually does not turn as orange as this over time.